Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 int stateful_close();
 ```

-(I don't know about you, but usually when I this sort of pattern the first
+(I don't know about you, but usually when I see this sort of code I'll start
-thing I think of is [RAII][raii])
+thinking of using [RAII][raii])

 After initializing the library we need to set some global parameters.
 These are
 various knobs and levers that are used to alter how the input is processed.